What you’ll get in this ETF and Mutual Fund Investing Guide:

 Remember, your goal is to grow your money over the long-term to achieve your financial goals.
 Short-term results aren’t important; long-term results are.
 That doesn’t mean you can buy a few funds and just ignore them for years and years.
 Indeed, if you are reading this post, it’s because you want an alternative to buy and hold because of its inherent limitations.

-But no matter what your investment approach is, there will be periods when you will be disappointed.
-That happens because no one system is perfect.
-We have to continually remind ourselves of that if we want to stay on track and counter our natural inclinations to react during fearful times.
 So before doing anything get clear on your investment objective and the time frame over which you want to achieve those goals.
 Take this step no matter how you invest.

 2. Your Account